ChrysostomosS/Implementation-of-LASSO-method/README.md

 # Implementation-of-LASSO-method

-Implementation of Lasso method using the "swiss" dataset, which contains information about socioeconomic indicators and fertility for each of 47 french-speaking provinces of Switzerland at about 1888.
+Implementation of Lasso method in R using the "swiss" dataset, which contains information about socioeconomic indicators and fertility for each of 47 french-speaking provinces of Switzerland at about 1888.

 **Fertility**	        ‘common standardized fertility measure’